top of page

 The offending spider in question.

-Creepy crawlies aside, it was hot this year - actually hotter than it's ever been - and still humid.
-These conditions provide the perfect breeding ground for fungal diseases, which means spending even more time in the heat of the vineyards, picking off diseased berries before they get put in baskets to avoid contamination.
+For the third year in a row, we found ourselves in the fields during Japan's harvest season.
+Contrary to popular belief, it can be quite a hostile environment at times.
+Creepy crawlies aside, it was hot this year—actually hotter than it's ever been—and still humid.
+These conditions create the perfect breeding ground for fungal diseases.
+This means spending even more time in the heat of the vineyards, picking off diseased berries before they get put in baskets to avoid contamination.

-Not so romantic anymore is it?
+Not so romantic anymore, is it?

 Yikes.